Increase Sales On eBay: 15 Top Tips for 2023

 eBay has come a long way since its origins as an auction website.
 The marketplace has had roughly 142 million active buyers.
 While this may pale in comparison to Amazon’s figures, eBay is its closest competitor and it makes sense for brands to have a strong presence there too.

 With less sellers and more opportunities to get your products seen, eBay is less competitive than Amazon. eBay’s fees are generally lower too.
 However, to increase sales on eBay, it’s important to understand that it has unique features and a distinct search engine algorithm.
 This means you need to create a platform-specific strategy.

 To help, here are 15 ways to maximize your eBay sales.

 1) Keep Cassini happy

-If you meet the right criteria, you can top the search results which guarantees increased sales on eBay.
-Some key requirements to consider when creating your brand presence on the site are
+If you meet the right criteria, you can top the search results.
+This guarantees increased sales on eBay.
+Some key requirements to consider when creating your brand presence on the site are:

 1. Relevant content

 It’s important to write accurate product descriptions.
 If they don’t match your products, this will annoy both customers and Cassini.
 Then, your rankings are likely to plummet.
 (Our guide to optimize eBay listings provides step-by-step advice to help you write them.)